JW-1211/G03Final/README.md

 ## 4️⃣ Grammar

-- 🎥 **Past tense video:** Conceptual explanation video about past tense
+- 🎥 **Past tense video** - Conceptual explanation video about past tense
-- 📖 **Understanding Past tense:** Explains the concept of past tense and how to create regular past tenses, followed by a table of 30 basic irregular past tenses, including irregular past tenses presented in the text.
+- 📖 **Understanding Past tense** - Explains the concept of past tense and how to create regular past tenses, followed by a table of 30 basic irregular past tenses, including irregular past tenses presented in the text.
 And the final table shows a total of eight past tenses presented in the story.
-- 🔉 **Pronunciation Practice:** Students can practice by listening to the pronunciation of each of the regular and irregular past tenses.
+- 🔉 **Pronunciation Practice** - Students can practice by listening to the pronunciation of each of the regular and irregular past tenses.
-- 📝 **Regular verb quiz and Irregular verb quiz:** Students can listen to the pronunciation of each past tense they've learned and enter words to create and memorize past tenses on their own.
+- 📝 **Regular verb quiz and Irregular verb quiz** - Students can listen to the pronunciation of each past tense they've learned and enter words to create and memorize past tenses on their own.

 ---

 ## 5️⃣ Thinking beyond

-- ✍️ **Creative writing:** Practice creative thinking and writing your own sentences/paragraphs based on the previous story
+- ✍️ **Creative writing** - Practice creative thinking and writing your own sentences/paragraphs based on the previous story
-- 🎬 **Follow-up activities:** Share your paragraphs with the class in the form of a video, by using AI
+- 🎬 **Follow-up activities** - Share your paragraphs with the class in the form of a video, by using AI
-- 🏠 **Homework:** Review your learning and practice for next week's quiz!
+- 🏠 **Homework** - Review your learning and practice for next week's quiz!

 ---